 When cleaning my house I not only want things to look and feel clean, but I want to do so WITHOUT Toxic cleaners.

-There are many non toxic ingredients you can use to safely clean that you probably already have at home.
+There are many non toxic cleaning ingredients that you probably already have at home.

 Safe, healthy cleaning is extremely important to me, but so is convenience.